mousepawmedia/pawlib/BUILDING.md

 ## Building and Linking Dependencies

 PawLIB relies on CPGF.
-The default behavior of the build system is to look for MousePaw Games' `libdeps/` repository, cloned parallel to this repository's main folder.
+The default behavior of the build system is to look for MousePaw Media' `libdeps/` repository, cloned parallel to this repository's main folder.
 Simply run `$ make ready` or `$ make cpgf` in that repository before building this one.
 (This is our default for company development environments.)